s-jannik/PredictingInflationWithGeneralizedRandomForests/README.md

 ```
 * Step 3: Open the file named simulation_study.R and set your working directory in line 4.
 * Step 4: Run the full script.

+## References
+Athey, S., Tibshirani, J., and Wager, S. (2019).
+Generalized Random Forests.
+The Annals of Statistics, 47:1148-1178.

+Breiman, L. (2001) Random Forests.
+Machine Learning, 45:5-32.

+Friedberg, R., Tibshirani, J., Athey, S., and Wager, S. (2021).
+Local Linear Forests.
+Journal of Computational and Graphical Statistics, 30(2):503-517.

+Saha, A., Basu, S., and Datta, A. (2021).
+Random Forests for Spatially Dependent Data.
+Journal of the American Statistical Association.